The 10 Best 21 Inch Monitors

 video play icon

 This wiki has been updated 19 times since it was first published in November of 2018.
 A 21-inch monitor makes a perfect addition to a general-use PC, and will ensure you are left with plenty of free real estate on your desk.
 Given their relatively small size these days, they won't impact your budget too heavily.
 We've gathered the newest, most refined, and most reliable models, as well as some of the highest-quality options that have been around for a few years.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Samsung SR350